sean-hut/amaranth-commit-message-format/amaranth-commit-message-format.md

 A commit message must have a summary line.

+The summary line summarizes the commit.

-The summary line is the first line of the commit message.
+- The summary line is the first line of the commit message.
 - The summary is one line.
 - The summary line can not be only a [category abbreviation](#category-abbreviation).
 - The summary must not be more than 50 characters.